 Let’s take a look at both salaries and the cost of living in more detail.

-How much can you make teaching in South Korea?
+How much can you make teaching English in Korea?

 An English teacher living and working in South Korea, with a bachelor’s degree in any field, can expect a basic monthly salary for a full-time position to be in the region of 2 million – 2.5 million won (£1,280 – £1,600 / $1,670 – $2,000) per month.

-On top of your monthly salary, you’ll also receive benefits like accommodation, travel allowances, flights to and from your home country, and other bonuses.
+On top of your monthly salary, you’ll also receive benefits like accommodation, travel allowances, flights to and from your home country, and other bonuses when you teach English in South Korea.
 For example, public and private schools will often provide a studio unit for your accommodation.
-Schools might also repay your flight going to South Korea by giving you a stipend or covering the actual ticket cost—usually detailed in your contract.
+Public schools and private schools alike might also provide comprehensive pre-departure support, by offering to repay your flight to South Korea, by giving you a stipend, or by covering the actual ticket cost, usually detailed in your English teaching job contract.

-How much does it cost to live in South Korea?
+How much does it cost to live in Korea?

 Country Avg. monthly salary Degree required Start of term Teaching experience Housing & flights included Suitable for non-native English speakers Age restrictions